-Daniel also undertakes a range of civil defence work such as regulatory prosecutions, investigations and appeals, often representing those in the medical profession, as well as defending in civil fraud claims and quasi-criminal proceedings.
+Daniel also undertakes a range of regulatory work such as regulatory prosecutions, investigations and appeals, as well as assisting clients in defending civil fraud claims and in quasi-criminal proceedings.
 He routinely advises professionals accused of criminal wrongdoing in both the substantive criminal and resulting regulatory investigations.
 He also advises business clients in respect of industry-specific regulation, risk management and defending enforcement.

-Daniel often appears as an advocate in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.
+Daniel is a keen trial advocate and often appears in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.